dagda1/blog/source/_posts/2011-09-26-simple-css3-login-form-using-sass.markdown

 This is impossible to show without a demo and as my site is not on a public facing server yet, I am going to have to point to these <a href="http://24ways.org/2009/going-nuts-with-css-transitions" target="_blank">examples</a>.

-In my log in page, I am specifying that I want the input control border and background to change when the cursor is hovered over the input control:
+In my log in page, I am specifying that I want the text input's border and background to change when the cursor is hovered over the input control:
 {%img /images/simple-form/input-hover.png %}
 We can also put a delay on the transition which equates to a tasteful delay of a specified time before the transition occurs.